 Students dine family style in the residence hall’s dining room, with the exception of lunch on school days.
 On school days, students may pack a lunch, or purchase lunch from the school’s cafeteria.

 Pope John mandates that its students wear uniforms, which are more fully described in the student handbook.
-United Schools Association defrays the cost of uniforms for residents of the hall and assists them in ordering their uniforms.
+The International Academy at Pope John defrays the cost of uniforms for residents of the hall and assists them in ordering their uniforms.